jh1993/Bugfixes/README.txt

 - Minions no longer refuse to approach temporary enemies.
 - Righteous March now correctly works with units in LoS of the dead enemy, instead of in LoS of the wizard.
 - The max HP changes and tag changes of Hollow Flesh and Ironize now persist until all current on-death effects have resolved before being removed.
+- Petrification Aura no longer ignores already petrified enemies when reapplying the debuff.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.